5 Mistakes Asset Managers Make When Managing Disclosures

 In scenarios where there is no disclosure library, there is often chaos around the disclosure editing process.
 It is very helpful to the content owners to be able to know where to find current and approved disclosure materials, rather than finding a piece of paper with edits that was left on their desk, looking at last year’s document, or searching for an email thread sent weeks ago.
 In many cases we found that content owners are put in the position of simply making guesses about what disclosures should appear on their content, and then relying on compliance to catch problems before the content is published.

 2) There’s a lack of ownership

-Surprisingly, we found that more than half of the firms we talked to don’t have a designated team who truly ‘owns’ the disclosure library for the firm.
+Surprisingly, we found that more than half of the firms we talked to don’t have a designated team that truly ‘owns’ the disclosure library for the firm.
 ‘Owning’ disclosure means a team is responsible for collecting disclosure updates, updating the centralized disclosure library, and then distributing updates to content owners.
 Everyone at the firm knows to go to this team for any disclosure information.
 When there is not a team owning the disclosure library, finding the correct version of disclosure can be practically impossible.

-When we see this ownership-gap at a firm, we suggest to the compliance team that they should really consider proactively owning and managing a disclosure library.
+When we see this ownership gap at a firm, we suggest to the compliance team that they should really consider proactively owning and managing a disclosure library.
 Interestingly, their first reaction to this suggestion is often negative.
-They see this as a new responsibility and a potential workload burden, when in fact it’s more likely to save them a great deal of labor, as well as decrease risks firm wide.
+They see this as a new responsibility and a potential workload burden, when in fact it’s more likely to save them a great deal of labor, as well as decrease risks firm-wide.